-Director Leigh Whannell On Why ’The Invisible Man’ Is A Movie About Gaslighting
+Director Leigh Whannell On Why ’The Invisible Man’ Is A Movie About Ga

-It was almost three years ago when the world changed after Universal announced the creating of the Dark Universe — a shared cinematic universe of some of the most famous movie monsters ever assembled, started off by The Mummy starring Tom Cruise and with the promise of an Invisible Man movie starring Johnny Depp.
+It was almost three years ago when the world changed after Universal announced the creation of the Dark Universe — a shared cinematic universe of some of the most famous movie monsters ever assembled, started off by The Mummy starring Tom Cruise and with the promise of an Invisible Man movie starring Johnny Depp.

 Well, this ain’t that.